MBtech/bbo-arena/algorithms/README.md

 - Random Search: sklearn (Specific random distribution).
 Also available in Hyperopt
 - BO with GPy: [GPyOpt](https://gpyopt.readthedocs.io/en/latest/#)

+# TODO:
+- Explore the conditional and forbidden clauses in pysmac

 ## Notes:
+- pysmac does not allow for an arbitrary number of initial samples except for a single default sample

+- I am using forbidden clauses in pysmac to avoid any configuration that will need mapping.

 - As far as I know Skopt uses random sampling.
 Sobol sampling has been discussed in the github issues but it hasn't been included yet.

 - Skopt seems to offer integer and categorical variables but it seems like the acquisition function still picks same configurations again and again.
 That's why I have shifted to the ask and tell interface.